Tonbridge to Penshurst Walk

 8. Go across the driveway and bear right through a lychgate onto a path past the south side of St Mary's church? (which is worth a visit).
 At the far end go through another gate and down a tarmac drive to the B2027, coming out opposite the north-western corner of the village green.

-4. Leigh to Enfield Bridge (1¾ km)
+4. Leigh to Ensfield Bridge (1¾ km)

 • Cross the village green to its southern side and go all the way up Green View Avenue.
 Continue on a footpath going under the railway, across fields and over the River Medway.
-Go across the Straight Mile to join the Eden Valley Walk (EVW) and follow it to Enfield Bridge.
+Go across the Straight Mile to join the Eden Valley Walk (EVW) and follow it to Ensfield Bridge.

 You will be following the Walk 1–19 route (in reverse) into Penshurst village.

-5. Enfield Bridge to Penshurst (2¾ km)
+5. Ensfield Bridge to Penshurst (2¾ km)

 • Cross the river and follow the EVW towards Penshurst, initially heading south-west along the riverbank.
 Go up a slope to rejoin CR 12 at Killick's Bank, going along a farm track to Penshurst Park.
 For the main route continue along the EVW, skirting Well Place Farm and going alongside the grounds of Penshurst Place into the village.